pifroggi/vs_colorfix/README.md

 Number of parallel GPU streams.
 Higher can be faster, but requires more VRAM.
 Does not effect the CPU backend.

 __*`gpu_id`* (optional)__
-GPU indes ID starting with 0 for the first compatible GPU.
-For example to switch between iGPU/dGPU.
+Which GPU to use starting from 0.
+Can be used to switch between iGPU/dGPU.
 Does not effect the CPU backend.

 __*`engine_folder`* (optional)__
 Optional path to the TensorRT engine storage location.
 By default engines are stored in `vs_colorfix/engines`.
 Only effects the TensorRT backend.